Apple Podcasts | Google Podcasts

 Launched in April 2020, Blueprint’s live online course has taken the traditional MCAT prep model and turned it into a modern prep course.

 Instead of the typical PowerPoint lectures, they break everything up into around 150 content modules, anywhere from 30 minutes to an hour long each.
 They have videos with animations and little content quizzes.

 It breaks them into these digestible chunks that are 10-15 minutes long, and then you move on to the next one.
 And then add in the live in person element to it.

 They’ve also introduced 40 hours of brand new content that isn’t available in the self-paced one.
 It’s taking the content you’ve learned from the modules and applying it to MCAT-like passages and questions.
-They get into the nitty gritty of the strategy behind it, how to approach certain questions, and how to think like the MCAT.'One of the best things that you can do to help your score is to learn to think like the MCAT.'Click To Tweet
+They get into the nitty gritty of the strategy behind it, how to approach certain questions, and how to think like the MCAT.

 The MCAT is not just a content exam.
 It’s not just memorization and regurgitation.
 It is strategic thinking and understanding the test itself.
 And that’s the focus of Blueprint’s in-person classes.